Aron-Schalk/components/README.md

-# components
+# Components

 This is my repo with some components I worked on locally.